stone-payments/stoneco-guidelines/backend/rest/README.md

 ### Field Selection

-Sometimes API consumers don't need all attributes of a resource.
-Is a good practice give the consumer the ability to choose returned fields.
-This will improve API's performance and reduce the network bandwidth.
+Sometimes API consumers do not need all resource attributes.
+In that cases, it is a good practice supporting the feature of selecting which fields are going to be returned.
+This will drastically improve our API's performance and reduce the network bandwidth usage.

 ---
 ```html